ooni/ooni.org/content/support/glossary.md

 A more detailed description of how OONI's Web Connectivity test works is available [here](https://ooni.org/nettest/web-connectivity/).

+### DNS over HTTPS

+A way to perform DNS lookups using HTTPS.

 ### DNS query

 A DNS query (otherwise known as a "DNS request") is a request for information